weberlo/Online-Multiplayer-Chess/README.md

 install [Localtunnel](https://localtunnel.github.io/www/),
 then run `open_tunnel.sh` in this repo.
 It'll spit out a link you can share with friends.
 Once enough players have joined (8 players in the default map), the match will automatically begin.

+There's a single-player mode, but the CPUs make random moves.
+It's really there just to get a feel for the game.

 ## Code Walkthrough
 Gonna be honest.
 The code is straight-up garbage.
 Inconsistent style.
 Stringly-typed.
 Trusts clients and uses the server as a move router.
 Y'know.
 The works.